 The carriage house is located between the barn and farmhouse.
 It was raised on April 20, 1858, under the supervision of Henry A. Towne.
 It stored grain in addition to carriages.
 In the 1920’s the loft was converted into an apartment to provide lodging for hired hands.
 Later, in the 1950’s, the main floor was turned into a game room and by the 1990’s, it was connected to the farmhouse and served as a master bedroom.
 Today the carriage house has been returned to its original condition and serves as a equipment maintenance room.

 The utility shed is located directly opposite the carriage house.
 It is believed to have been moved to that location in the late 1800’s.
 It served as a well house and was incorporated with a windmill.
 After the arrival of electricity to the farm in the 1920’s, the windmill was abandoned.
 Today the utility shed is a working space used for the preparation of herbal products.

 The farmhouse was constructed in 1790 by Asa Towne, a carpenter and the oldest son of John Towne.
-It is a fine example of Federal era construction: white clapboard, center chimney, and six over nine windows.
-The house offers four floors (basement, ground floor, second floor and full attic) which hold three bedrooms, two full baths, parlor, sitting room, dining area and kitchen.
-Extensive renovation and repair over the past two years has returned the house to its mid-19th century glory, a period of prosperity for the Towne family.
+It is a fine example of Federal-era construction, with white clapboard, a center chimney, and six over nine windows.
+The house offers four floors (basement, ground floor, second floor and full attic) which hold three bedrooms, two full baths, a parlor, sitting room, dining area and kitchen.
+Extensive renovation and repair over the past two years have returned the house to its mid-19th century glory, a period of prosperity for the Towne family.